Kriel Power Station Unit Catches Fire but No Loadshedding Expected, SA Worried

 Kriel Power Station in Mpumalanga caught fire

-Kriel Power Station caught fire and Eskom said it wouldn't result in loadshedding.
+Kriel Power Station Unit 6 in Mpumalanga caught fire however Eskom said it wouldn't result in loadshedding.
 Images: Waldo Swiegers/Bloomberg via Getty Images

 Source: Getty Images

 MPUMALANGA — The Kriel Power Station in Mpumalanga reportedly caught fire after an oil spill.
-Eskom assured the nation that it would not result in loadshedding.
+Eskom assured the nation that this situation would not lead to any loadshedding.

 Oil spill causes Kriel fire

-Eskom's unit 6 caught fire after an oil pipe broke, causing an oil spill on the turbines, which resulted in a fire on 3 November 2024.
+Eskom's Unit 6 caught fire after an oil pipe broke, causing an oil spill on the turbines, which resulted in a fire on 3 November.
 The station responded to the incident and swiftly contained the fire.
 Eskom also said there was enough generational capacity to prevent a case of loadshedding because of the fire.

 Read also